 The Grain family of stream ciphers are based on the idea behind the nonlinear filter generator.
 In a nonlinear filter, an LFSR is used to provide a sequence with large period, and a nonlinear function, taking parts of the LFSR sequence as input, is used to add nonlinearity to the keystream sequence.
 Much work has been put into analyzing the nonlinear filter generator and it is clear that it is very difficult to design a secure nonlinear filter generator with a reasonable hardware footprint [13].
-In particular algebraic attacks have been shown to be very strong against this design, see e.g., [17, 43].
+In particular algebraic attacks have been shown to be very strong against this design, see e.g., [16, 42].

 In order to better withstand algebraic attacks, and to make the relation between state/key and keystream more complex, Grain adds an NFSR to the nonlinear combiner.
-The initial submission to the ECRYPT eSTREAM project was analyzed in [36, 10], showing that the nonlinear functions required higher resiliency and nonlinearity.
-The modified design was subsequently published as Grain v1 [28] and was later selected for the final portfolio in eSTREAM.
-Grain v1 uses an 80-bit key, and a 128-bit key variant was proposed in [27].
+The initial submission to the ECRYPT eSTREAM project was analyzed in [35, 10], showing that the nonlinear functions required higher resiliency and nonlinearity.
+The modified design was subsequently published as Grain v1 [27] and was later selected for the final portfolio in eSTREAM.
+Grain v1 uses an 80-bit key, and a 128-bit key variant was proposed in [26].
 Based on previous results on the Grain construction, Grain-128 was more aggressively designed, making the nonlinear NFSR feedback function of degree 2, but with high nonlinearity and resiliency.
 The relatively small functions compensated for the fact that the shift registers were increased to 128 bits each, which increased the hardware footprint.
-The low degree functions were exploited in [3, 48] in order to cryptanalyze a significant number of initializations rounds.
+The low degree functions were exploited in [3, 46] in order to cryptanalyze a significant number of initializations rounds.
 These results suggested that the nonlinear functions needed a higher security margin.
-Grain-128a was proposed in [58], and in addition to increasing the degree of the nonlinear feedback function, an optional authentication mode was added.
-Work on Grain-128 were subsequently improved [20, 19, 21, 34], emphasizing the need for more complex Boolean functions, and Grain-128 is considered broken and should not be used.

-The design proposed to Round 1 and 2 of NIST lightweight cryptography standardization process, Grain-128AEAD, is closely based on Grain-128a, using the same feedback and output functions.
-However, slight modifications have been made in order to add security and make it resistant to the attack proposed in [51].
-The design proposed to Round 3 of the process, Grain-128AEADv2, is based on Grain-128AEAD.
-A tweak is added in the initialization part to protect the key reconstruction from a known state proposed in [15].
+Grain-128a was proposed in [56], and in addition to increasing the degree of the nonlinear feedback function, an optional authentication mode was added.
+Work on Grain-128 were subsequently improved [19, 18, 20, 33], emphasizing the need for more complex Boolean functions, and Grain-128 is considered broken and should not be used.
+The design proposed in this paper, Grain-128AEAD, is closely based on Grain-128a, using the same feedback and output functions.
+However, slight modifications have been made in order to add security and make it resistant to the attack proposed in [49].